larsacus/PlaceKit/README.md

 ##Known Issues

-1. Still needs the pod submitted
-2. PlaceKit's demo application needs some work
+1. PlaceKit's demo application needs some work
-3. Random business names API is still a work-in-progress and could use some more work
+2. Random business names API is still a work-in-progress and could use some more work

 ##License
 Standard MIT license